-When market quotations or other asset valuations are not readily available or are believed by MFSI to be unreliable, a client's investments may be valued at fair value ("Fair Value Assets").
-Fair Value Assets are valued by MFSI in accordance with MFSI's valuation procedures.
-MFSI may conclude that a market quotation is not readily available or is unreliable: (i) if a security or other asset does not have a price source due to its lack of liquidity; (ii) if MFSI believes a market quotation from a broker-dealer or other source is unreliable (e.g., where it varies significantly from a recent trade); (iii) where the security or other asset is thinly traded (e.g., municipal securities and certain non-U.S. securities can be expected to be thinly traded); (iv) where recent asset sales represent distressed sale prices not reflective of the price that a client might reasonably expect to receive from the current sale of that asset in an arm's-length transaction; or (v) where there is a significant material event subsequent to the most recent market quotation.
-MFSI's good faith judgment as to whether an event would constitute a "significant event" likely to cause a material change in an asset's market price may, in hindsight, prove to be incorrect, and the fair value determination made by MFSI may be incorrect as to the direction and magnitude of any price adjustment when compared to the next available market price.
-In circumstances where MFSI typically relies on a valuation provided by a third party, if the third party fails to provide a valuation, or if MFSI believes such valuation is not representative of fair value, MFSI will determine fair value in good faith in accordance with its valuation policies and procedures.
+As mentioned above, when market quotations or other asset valuations are not readily available or are believed by the MFS Global Group to be unreliable, a client's investments may be fair valued ("Fair Value Assets").
+Fair Value Assets are valued by the MFS Global Group in accordance with the MFS Global Group's valuation procedures.
+The MFS Global Group may conclude that a market quotation is not readily available or is unreliable: (i) if a security is thinly-traded or trades infrequently (e.g., municipal securities and certain non-U.S. securities may be examples of thinly-traded securities); (ii) if the MFS Global Group believes a market quotation from a broker or other source is unreliable (e.g., where it varies significantly from a recent trade); (iii) where recent asset sales represent distressed sale prices not reflective of the price that a client might reasonably expect to receive from the current sale of that asset in an arm's-length transaction; (iv) for debt instruments, bank loans and certain types of derivatives whose valuations are provided by a pricing agent unless the pricing agent specifically identifies the valuation as a market quotation; (v) where there is a significant event subsequent to the most recent market quotation; or (vi) otherwise where it does not meet the criteria for a readily available market quotation under Rule 2a-5 of the 1940 Act and applicable guidance.
+The MFS Global Group's good faith judgment as to whether an event would constitute a "significant event" likely to cause a material change in an asset's market price may, in hindsight, prove to be incorrect, and the fair value determination made by the MFS Global Group may be incorrect as to the direction and magnitude of any price adjustment when compared to the next available market price.